 How will training be delivered?

-RCR training will be accomplished by using the Collaborative Institutional Training Initiative (CITI).
-There are multiple CITI course options for RCR training, customized for different fields of research.
-RCR training module options include:
+Online RCR training will be accomplished by using the Collaborative Institutional Training Initiative (CITI).
+There are two RCR courses in CITI.

 Contacts